dschlenk/opennms-cookbook/README.md

 #### Provisioning Requisitions

 These LWRPs use a cookbook library named Provision that I wrote to perform the work using the OpenNMS REST interface.
 As such, OpenNMS has to be running for the resources to converge.
-See any of the test recipes for my silly little ruby_block hack to make sure it is.
+See any of the example recipes for my silly little ruby_block hack to make sure it is.
 Also you'll notice that I used 'import' a lot rather than the correct term 'requisition'.
 I can type 'import' a lot faster than 'requisition'. ;)

 * `opennms_foreign_source`: create a new foreign source optionally defining a scan interval (defaults to '1d').
 * `opennms_service_detector`: add a service detector to a foreign source.
 TODO: if capsd is enabled in favor of provisiond add protocol-plugins to capsd-configuration.xml instead.